drmohammadatieh/Threat-Profile/README.md

   -	**Actors**, for the actors.
 For example, inside or outside actors.
 Each one has a **Probability** attribute that will be used for calculating the PI score.
   -	**Motives**, for the motives.
 For example, accidental or deliberate.
 Each one has a **Probability** attribute as well.
   -	**Outcomes**, for the possible outcomes.
 Each has an **Impact** attribute that will be used for the **PI score** calculation.
   -	**Impossible** for an array of the impossible actor-motive and actor-motive-outcome combinations in array format that will be excluded from the processing.
-For example, ["Outside","Accidental"] means that the application will not connect an outside actor to an accidental motive during the threat profile generation process and **PI score** calculation.
+For example, ["Outside", "Accidental"] means that the application will not connect an outside actor to an accidental motive during the threat profile generation process and **PI score** calculation.